The Weatherhead School of Management MBA: What You Need To Know

 The Weatherhead School is housed in one of the most unique educational buildings in the world, a virtual museum of modern architecture.
-The full-time MBA is a four-semester program.
-The curriculum—regardless of concentration—features on-going efforts in design management, sustainable business, social entrepreneurship, and design thinking.
-These academic themes, entitled Manage by Designing and Sustainable Enterprise, help students break from the norm of viewing every challenge through the same spreadsheet-based prism.
+This two year Full-Time MBA program features a 60 credit curriculum.
+Regardless of concentration, the curriculum embraces strong academic principles in sustainable business, design management, social entrepreneurship, and an overall pursuit of socially responsible and ethical business practices.
+These academic themes encourage students to break from viewing challenges through the same spreadsheet-based prism.

 Weatherhead has not published in its employment report its top employers, preferring to list all of the firms that hired the school’s graduates.